NotTooScareyShellScripts/getMythProgram.sh/README.md

 command line script/utility to pull mythtv guide data through mythtv services API eg I pull: program/channel starttime/endtime calculates duration from start/end.
-Matches only current block and crawls back only 30minutes (for now) looking for matches.

 *I created this for use with another project that itself is currently in development.
 Expect changes.

 *tested only against mythtv 29.X servers, but should work with newer.